ysyk2021/the-productive-writer-techniques-for-writing-faster-and-better/src/chapter-7-2.md

-# Techniques for Using Technology to Support Your Writing Process

 In today's digital age, technology plays a crucial role in supporting and enhancing the writing process.
 From advanced word processors to AI-powered writing assistants, there is a vast array of tools available to help writers become more productive and efficient.
 In this chapter, we will explore various techniques for leveraging technology to support your writing process.
 By incorporating these techniques into your workflow, you can streamline your work, boost creativity, and ultimately become a more productive writer.